dbissell6/DFIR/WalkThroughs/COMPFEST16.md

 Given Pcap.

+1) What ports are open on the attacked machine?

 ![Pasted image 20240908062853](https://github.com/user-attachments/assets/8bd07b0b-7171-44ec-9245-30f3e8a0d947)

 ```
 tcp.flags.syn == 1 && tcp.flags.ack == 1
 ```

+2) What are the credentials used to access the database?

 Moving down we can see log of failed login attempts